Our barristers provide a full range of legal services for criminal health and safety law.

 The general duties and criminal offences of health and safety are contained within the Health and Safety at Work etc. Act (HSWA) 1974, sections 2-7.

 Beneath the Regulations are approved codes of practice (ACOP).
-Breaches of an applicable ACOP is evidence of a failure to comply with the requirements of applicable Regulations and/or the 1974 Act.
+Breaches of an applicable ACOP are evidence of a failure to comply with the requirements of applicable Regulations and/or the 1974 Act.

 Detailed knowledge and understanding of the various duties and criminal offences created by health and safety legislation is essential to every business operating in England and Wales.
 Business organisations must be aware of their duties and the liabilities that may follow a breach of applicable duty.

 Many offences are of strict liability in nature, and the sentencing guidelines for health and safety offences are severe.
 The sentencing guidelines are designed to have real economic impact on any defendant and focus their highly prescriptive approach on business turnover, culpability and the risk of harm in placing the case in a category range before fixing the level of fine.
 Further, individuals can be subject to sentences of imprisonment whether as employers or self-employed persons.